 (B) During his Use period(s) each Owner shall keep the Unit in as good order and condition as when he acquired his Interval Estate herein, loss by fire, act of God, or ordinary wear and tear excepted.
 No Owner shall make or authorize any alterations, additions or improvements to the Unit or its furniture or furnishings, except pursuant to paragraph 22 or 23.

-(C) Any Owner may lease, rent or loan the Unit for the purposes permitted by this Agreement during his Use Period(s); but each owner shall be responsible for any loss, damage or destruction, which occurs during his Use Period.
+(C) Any Owner may lease or rent the Unit for the purposes permitted by this Agreement during the Owner’s Use Period(s) only through a platform approved by the Managing Agent and may not otherwise list the Unit for rent or lease, but each renting or leasing Owner shall be responsible for any loss, damage or destruction, which occurs during his Use Period.
 (D) Any Owner may participate in the exchange program approved by Meadow Lake Development Corporation.
 An exchange program allows the Owner to exchange his Use Period for the Use Period in other similar projects or for different use periods at Meadow Lake Resort, as more fully set forth in the exchange program, which is not a part of this Interval Ownership Agreement.

 8. LIMITATION: No Owner shall occupy the Unit or exercise any other right of Ownership with respect to the Unit or the personal property therein other than as set forth in this Agreement.
 No Owner shall use the general or limited common elements including parking of the Project except during their Use Period.